delphi-labs/shuttle/README.md

 ![npm-typescript]
 [![License][github-license]][github-license-url]

-Shuttle is open-source npm package designed to turn wallet connections into a plug-and-play Lego™ brick for Cosmos dApps.
+Shuttle is open-source npm package designed to turn wallet connections into a plug-and-play Lego™ brick for Cosmos Dapps.

 ## Docs